 You may be surprised to find out that your elbow pain is a symptom of poor work economics, lymphatic back up, tendonosis of an arm muscle, or maybe it is caused by something wrong with your elbow.
 Regardless of the cause of your elbow pain, we will find it with a thorough history and exam, then determine the best treatment plan for it, even if it means referring you out.
 We are more affordable than orthopedic surgeons and physical therapists, so start with us, and if able, we will get you back pain free as soon as possible.

 Again, Dr. Michael McCoy is more than a spine specialist as a chiropractor, but also a joint (including elbow pain) specialist.
 He not only will work on your elbow, but any issue that may be contributing to your elbow condition.
 He can train you on how to re-strengthen your body so that your elbow is less vulnerable to re-injury.

 Once we determine that we can help your elbow pain, we will treat same day, demonstrate home exercises and stretches you can do to speed your recovery.
 We will follow up the appointment with a Report of Findings email that details what your condition is, what our treatment plan is and lists the prescribed exercises and stretches, complete with videos that you can follow along with.
 To learn more, check out:

 - Natural treatments for muscle spasm

-Looking for more stretches and exercises that may help your elbow pain?
+Looking for more stretches and exercises and tips that may help your elbow pain?

 Check out Dr. Karin's Facebook Live video: